CiscoTestAutomation/pyats.contrib/src/pyats/contrib/creators/documentation/DeviceDiscovery.md

 ![Device Discovery Example](./img/DDdiscovery.png)

 ### Device Discovery with user input options:
-With these flages enabled it will allow the system to enable CDP and LLDP on devices to make sure the creator finds all connections on the devices.
+With these flags enabled it will allow the system to enable CDP and LLDP on devices to make sure the creator finds all connections on the devices.
 Also enabled is manual credential entry and creation of a debug log

     pyats create testbed topology --testbed-file <testbed-name>.yaml --output result.yaml --config-discovery --cred-prompt --debug-log debug.log